 Q #1.
-“What Has Been Your Strategy For Increasing [insert KPIs here] Over The Past 6 Months?
+“What Has Been Your Strategy for Increasing [insert KPIs here] Over the Past 6 Months?”

 “Since the main KPI for this campaign was newsletter subscriptions, we used content marketing to get this accomplished.
 We made relationships with community bloggers and popular websites that are closely related to your niche to help get our content out to the target demographic.”